Intro

 B. File Name

 A text string displays the file name with file type extension.
+The file name can wrap to two lines.
 If the name is longer than the allocated space, truncate it in the middle to keep the file type visible.

 Tapping the “Delete” icon deletes the item directly.